 - Letter-size paper (8.5 x 11 inches) or A4, or smaller

-- On one side, you may print out this list of features
+- On one side, you may print out the handout "List of phonological features in our model"

 - You may add notes on both sides of the paper